Competition 2025

 Art.
 III

-Applications must be received by the Competition Office of the GIANNI BERGAMO CLASSIC MUSIC AWARD no later than 15 June 2024 (date of reception) per email to info@giannibergamoaward.ch
+Applications must be sent to the GIANNI BERGAMO CLASSIC MUSIC AWARD Competition Office per email info@giannibergamoaward.ch no later than 31 May 2025 (date of reception) and must include:

-Incomplete applications will be rejected.
+Incomplete applications can be rejected.
 Documents and musical material sent will not be returned.

 We do not request any enrolment or participation fee.